All you need is a job. But all that fake “employer” wants is your personal information or money.

 6. Requiring you to make purchases

-When a potential employer asks you to buy start-up equipment from their company or says you must pay the company to be hired, those requests can indicate a job listing scam, according to the FBI.
+When a potential employer asks you to buy start-up equipment from their company or says you must pay the company to be hired, those requests could indicate a job listing scam.

 7. Job posting isn’t on the company website

-When you find a job posted on Craigslist or other job boards but the company named in the ad has no listing of the job opening on its business website or careers section, that could be a red flag that the job listing is a scam, says the FBI.
+When you find a job posted on Craigslist or other job boards but the company named in the ad has no listing of the job opening on its business website or careers section, that could be a red flag that the job listing is a scam.

 Before applying, call the company directly to verify that the job listing is legitimate.